Early Career Mobility Scheme

 • visa costs

-In light of possible travel restrictions as a result of COVID-19, applicants are reminded that engagement with their host institution may also take place virtually.
+Applicants are reminded that engagement with their host institution may also take place virtually.
 As such, funding could also be utilised to support the following expenditures (subject to the approval of the ECMS Panel):

 • Development/use of online programmes, platforms and tools;

-• Conference registration fees (virtual events only)..
+• Conference registration fees (virtual events only).

 Applicants must develop a clear proposal setting out details of the proposed visit/project, including the amount required and how the money would be used.